metapolator/metapolator/specimen,-and-glyph-interaction.md

 In this view the segments can still be selected—this will then make the point handles disappear (i.e. becomes skeleton and segments view).

-Multiple points can be selected—using shift or ctrl/cmd:
+Multiple points can be selected—using shift, ctrl/cmd, or rubber-banding:

 ![](http://mmiworks.net/metapolator/abc2points2.png)